5 Hardwood Flooring Problems & How to prevent them!

-Hardwood floor is both charming and durable, but this does not mean that you will not encounter any problems.
+Hardwood floors are both charming and durable, but this does not mean that you will not encounter any problems.
 There are certain problems that are more common than others and you need to know what they are.
 The following blog will go through the more common problems that your hardwood flooring may face and tips on how to prevent them from happening in the future.

 Gaps in your hardwood floor are not always bad, but when they are large and irregular you will have a problem.
 These gaps will generally occur during the winter months when the air in the house is drier and the humidity of summer is gone.
 There is no way to completely prevent these gaps from forming, but using a humidifier could solve your problem in the winter months.